huggingface/transformers/docs/source/add_new_model.md

 to do so.
 There are some important advantages to taking the more difficult road in the beginning:

-	- at a later stage when comparing the original model to the hugging face implementation, you can verify automatically for each component individualy that the corresponding component of the 🤗 Transformers implementation matches instead of relying on visual comparison via print statements
+	- at a later stage when comparing the original model to the hugging face implementation, you can verify automatically for each component individually that the corresponding component of the 🤗 Transformers implementation matches instead of relying on visual comparison via print statements
 	- it can give you some rope to decompose the big problem of porting a model into smaller problems of just porting individual components and thus structure your work better
 	- separating the model into logical meaningful components will help you to get a better overview of the model design and thus to better understand the model